kaimast/lsm-rs/README.md

 * *io_uring-support*: For async file system access on Linux.
 Optional and still considered experimental.
 * *Bloom filters* for faster lookups

-## Supported Platfomrs and Architectures
+## Supported Platforms and Architectures
 Currently, the code is only tested with Linux on x86 machines, but it should run on most systems supported by the Rust compiler.

 ## On-Disk Format
-LSM stores data using [zerocopy](https://github.com/google/zerocopy) and (when possible) `mmap` to achieve high performance.
+LSM stores data using [zerocopy](https://github.com/google/zerocopy) to achieve high performance.
 The implementation does not account for endianness so on-disk formats are not portable.
 Replication across machines should be handled at a different layer of the system.
 However, we may add a converter tool in the future or an `endianess` feature flag if needed.

 ## Planned Features
 * FLSM: Like [PebblesDB](https://github.com/utsaslab/pebblesdb) LSM-rs will fragment the keyspace to reduce write amplification and increase compaction speed